 Prerequisites: Family Studies and Consumer Sciences 302 and 303.
 Application of computer logic to food service management, diet planning and analysis.
-508. Advanced Food Systems Management (3) 8.
-Advanced Food Systems Management (3) Prerequisite: Family Studies and Consumer Sciences 404.
+508. Advanced Food Systems Management (3) Prerequisite: Family Studies and Consumer Sciences 404.
 Analysis of current topics in food systems management.
-Application of management principles in individual special projects. expression recrusion to a settad sylvent at plant maketa 2 one person 510.
-Nutrition and Community Health (3) Two lectures and three hours of laboratory.
+Application of management principles in individual special projects.
+510. Nutrition and Community Health (3) Two lectures and three hours of laboratory.
 Prerequisite: Family Studies and Consumer Sciences 302.
 Exploration of nutrition problems in the community with consideration of current and potential means of resolving them.
 GRADUATE COURSES GENERAL 790.
 Research Methods (3) Prerequisite: Approval of graduate program adviser.
 Analysis of research in the area of family studies and consumer sciences; criteria and procedures for conducting research.
 791. Research Seminar (1) Prerequisite: Consent of graduate faculty.

 Discussion of current research by students, faculty and visiting scientists.
 Each student will participate and presentations will be based on current literature and research projects.
 Maximum credit three units applicable to a master's degree.
 797. Research (3) Cr/NC/SP Prerequisites: Family Studies and Consumer Sciences 790 and approval of graduate program adviser.
 Research in one of the areas of family studies and consumer sciences.
 Completion of Plan B 798.
 Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff; to be arranged with the director and instructor and approval of graduate program adviser.
 Individual study.
 Maximum credit six units applicable to a master's degree.
 799A.
 Thesis (3) Cr/NC/SP Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the University, also student must be registered in the course when the completed thesis is granted final approval.
-HOME ECONOMICS 615.
-Seminar: Clothing (3) Prerequisite: Nine units in the area of clothing.
-Selected problems in the field of clothing.
-631. Family Life and Sex Education (3) Prerequisite: Six upper division units in child development and family relations.
+HOME ECONOMICS 631.
+Family Life and Sex Education (3) Prerequisite: Six upper division units in child development and family relations.
 Content, resources and alternative methods of presentation of family life and sex education for schools, colleges, churches and social agencies.
 634. Seminar: Marriage Adjustment (3) Prerequisite: Family Studies and Consumer Sciences 335.
-Individual study, seminar reports, and group discussion of selected topics in marriage 670.
-Seminar: Child Development and Guidance (3) Prerequisite: Six upper division units in family studies and consumer sciences.
+Individual study, seminar reports, and group discussion of selected topics in marriage adjustment.
+670. Seminar: Child Development and Guidance (3) Prerequisite: Six upper division units in family studies and consumer sciences.
 Emphasis on personality theories and on research and clinical findings relevant to systematic study of human development and the guidance of children.
-671. Seminar In Advanced Readings in Human Development (3) Prerequisite: Six upper division units in family studies and consumer sciences.
+671. Seminar in Advanced Readings in Human Development (3) Prerequisite: Six upper division units in family studies and consumer sciences.
 Analysis of selected research in human development.
-1. Seminar: Home Economics Education (3) 681.
-Seminar: Home Economics Education (3) Prerequisite: Eighteen units in family studies and consumer sciences.
+681. Seminar: Home Economics Education (3) Prerequisite: Eighteen units in family studies and consumer sciences.
 Study and evaluation of home economics research and philosophical principles which have implications for the secondary homemaking teacher.
 NUTRITIONAL SCIENCES 600.
 Seminar: Foods and Nutrition (3) Prerequisites: Family Studies and Consumer Sciences 301 and 302.
 Introductory seminar of research and research publications in foods and nutrition.
 603. Seminar in Food Science (3) Prerequisite: Family Studies and Consumer Sciences 301.
 Reading and analysis of basic and applied research in food science.
 605. Assay for Nutrients in Foodstuffs and Tissues (3) Two lectures and three hours of laboratory.